 Simple Moving Average (SMA)

 Simple moving averages can be calculated by any time frame.
 It is calculated by taking that closing prices of the desired time frame and dividing it to get an average price.
-This is not something you’ll likely have to calculate by hand—many trading platforms and charting tools will have this, and other MAs built-in.
+This is not something you’ll likely have to calculate by hand—many trading platforms and charting tools will have this built-in.

 Exponential Moving Average (EMA)